 By following best practices-like avoiding redirect chains, maintaining content relevance, and using the correct type of redirect-you'll keep your site running smoothly and your SEO intact.

-How do I prevent redirect vulnerabilities?
+How do I avoid redirect chains?